 Soil vapor points will be installed within building interiors as permanent sub-slab soil vapor points.
 Sub-slab soil vapor points will be installed by drilling a hole through the concrete floor slab and then fitting the point with Teflon or stainless steel tubing secured with stainless steel fittings and cap.
-Each sub-slab soil sample port will be sealed with non-shrinking grout or beeswax and completed with flush-mount utility covers.
-Temporary sub-slab soil vapor sample points may be installed instead of permanent ones at some locations.
+Each sub-slab soil sample port will be sealed with non-shrinking grout or beeswax and completed with a flush-mount utility cover.
+Temporary sub-slab soil vapor sample points may be installed instead of permanent ones at some locations if directed by the facility/building manager.

 To ensure that the sampling tube is sealed from the ambient air aboveground, helium will be used as a tracer gas as described in the NYSDOH Soil Vapor Intrusion Guidance document.
-Each sample will be collected utilizing a SUMMA® canister with a laboratory-calibrated flow controller that is calibrated to an 8-hour period.
-The regulator flow rate will not exceed 0.2 liters/minute (L/min).

 The indoor and outdoor air samples will be collected from the approximate breathing height (3 to 5 ft aboveground).
-Each indoor air and outdoor air samples will be collected utilizing an individually certified 6-Liter SUMMA® canister with a laboratory-supplied flow controller that is calibrated to an 8-hour period.
+Each indoor air and outdoor air sample will be collected using an individually certified 6-liter SUMMA[®] canister with a laboratory-supplied flow controller that is calibrated to an 8-hour period.
 The regulator flow rate will not exceed 0.2 (L/min).

-Each SUMMA® canister will be shipped to an approved-NYSDOH ELAP registered laboratory for analysis.
+Each SUMMA[®] canister will be shipped to an approved-NYSDOH ELAP registered laboratory for analysis.
 The sample will be analyzed for VOCs and naphthalene by the USEPA Method TO-15.
-The soil vapor sampling will target the winter heating season between November 15 and March 30 in accordance with NYSDOH Soil Vapor Guidance.
+The soil vapor sampling will target the winter heating season between November 15 and March 30 in accordance with the NYSDOH Soil Vapor Guidance document.